stagingrdkm/meta-bolt-distro/README.md

   #yocto poky build environment setup script.
 Once per shell you are building in
   source oe-init-build-env

-  #modify in local.conf DISTRO var to value "rdk-app-base-layer", edit to: DISTRO ?= "rdk-app-base-layer".
+  #set in local.conf DISTRO to "rdk-app-base-layer" and MACHINE config to one of supported machines
+  vi conf/local.conf
+  #set  [ DISTRO ?= "rdk-app-base-layer" ] [ MACHINE = "rdk-arm" ].
 Once per "abuild" setup
-  vi conf/local.conf

   #doublecheck $grep DISTRO conf/local.conf  Need to see DISTRO ?= "rdk-app-base-layer"